 2018 [Beginning Point] Recommendations Statement

-The Kansas Employment First Oversight Commission was passed into law as part of the Employment First Initiative Act in 2011 and amended in 2013 (K.S.A.
+The Kansas Employment First Oversight Commission was established as part of the Employment First Initiative Act in 2011 and amended in 2013 (K.S.A.
 44-1136 et seq., as amended).
 The law establishes Employment First as the official policy of the State of Kansas.
 The purpose is to increase the number of Kansas residents with disabilities who are employed in competitive and integrated settings.
-All state agencies and their programs and services must ensure that competitive and integrated employment is the first option when serving people with disabilities.
+All state agencies , their programs and services must ensure that competitive and integrated employment is the first option when serving people with disabilities.

 As part of the law, the Kansas Legislature established a seven-member oversight commission to establish the measurable goals and objectives to ensure the effective and proper implementation of this act.
 The Commission also tracks the measurable progress of public agencies in implementing this act.
 All state agencies are required to “fully cooperate with and provide data and information to assist the Commission in carrying out its duties.”
 The Commission is required to issue this annual report to the Governor and Legislature.

 The Kansas Employment First Oversight Commission looks forward to working with Governor-Elect Laura Kelly as she establishes her administration.
-The Commission strongly recommends that Governor-Elect Kelly closely examines reports and recommendations made by number groups and organizations, which if enacted, would positively impact competitive and integrated employment outcomes for Kansans with disabilities.
-The Employment First Oversight Commission recommends that concrete, measurable action steps with published timelines be developed to engage stakeholders as well as identify issues and opportunities in order to make significant improvement in the employment outcomes for Kansans with disabilities.
-As part of these measurable action steps, there needs to be a determination of a specific process for decisions to be made and change to occur.
-The Commission wants to stress that action is needed.
-Although there have been some positive steps made in this effort, the needle has not moved enough regarding competitive and integrated employment for Kansans with disabilities.
-This process for positive systems change needs to be cross-agency and cross-disability.
+The Commission strongly recommends that Governor-Elect Kelly closely examines reports and recommendations made by member groups and organizations, which if enacted, would positively impact competitive and integrated employment outcomes for Kansans with disabilities.
+The Employment First Oversight Commission recommends that concrete, measurable action steps with published timelines be developed and made public to engage stakeholders as well as identify issues and opportunities in order to make a measureable improvement in the employment outcomes for Kansans with disabilities.
+As part of these measurable action steps, there needs to be a determination of a specific process for decisions to be made and change to occur. action is needed since this law was enacted in 2011 and although there have been some positive steps made in this effort, the needle has not moved enough (meaning that the number of people with disabilities who have been positively impacted by this law remains relatively small) regarding competitive and integrated employment for Kansans with disabilities.
+This process for positive systems changes needs to be inclusive of all state agencies and alldisabilities.
 It must include decision makers from the highest levels of state government.
-Many of the studies are completed.
-Many of the recommendations have been generated.
-These different recommendations often agree with and reinforce each other.
+Many of the studies are completed and are incorporated as addendums to this recommendation.
+Many recommendations have been generated and remain to be implemented.
+These different recommendations often agree and reinforce each other.
 There are existing ideas and recommendations from stakeholders to make positive changes in the employment outcomes for Kansans with disabilities.
 All of these should be examined by the Governor-Elect and Kansas Legislature.
 For example: the Developmental Disabilities Coalition of Kansas, the original Employment First Workgroup (before passage of the current law), the Big Tent Coalition, the Kansas Council on Developmental Disabilities, the Employment Systems Change Coalition, and the past recommendations of this Employment First Oversight Commission.
+Specific recommendations should be selected for implementation to begin in the coming year.